Key takeaways

 Types of badge credentials

-While all badge entry systems rely on ID card credentials, not all badges work the same way.
-Each type of badge uses a different type of technology to communicate with the access reader.
+While all badge access door systems rely on ID card credentials, not all badges work the same way.
+Each type of badge uses a different type of technology to communicate with the access card reader and door lock.

 Three examples of badge credentials are: